Who\’s who Oliv Read more [...]

 The chapel of rest is behind the office; simply decorated in neutral colours it is a quiet room where people are welcome to spend plenty of time with the person who has died.
 Further back is another office and a staff area, with the mortuary at the rear.

-Sarah Lee is the senior funeral arranger, and she is another natural.
+Sarah Lee is the senior funeral arranger in the company, also based at Fleet, and she is another natural.
 Warm, genuinely kind and friendly, Sarah is affectionately referred to by David as their ‘pain in the ass arranger’ because ‘she often spends ridiculously long amounts of time with families’.
 Sarah is unperturbed by this soliloquy; she is completely at ease with the way she works with clients of Holmes & Family and is wholly comfortable with the role that she has had for three years now.
 In 2016 Sarah won ‘Funeral Arranger of the Year’ in the Good Funeral awards.

 Formerly working in the care business and as a counsellor, and having long wanted to become involved with funerals, she found herself employed by David by sheer chance when she walked in to the office one day to ask about any vacancies after filling up her car in the fuel station next door.
 “I just love it,” she said.
 “And it has changed me.
 I can’t imagine myself ever doing anything else.”

 David’s eye for good staff has worked well – he picks new employees for their personality and warmth, reckoning that either someone has got what it takes to work well in funerals or they haven’t – and if they have then everything else they need to know can be taught.
-He trains new staff slowly in the way he thinks things should be done and there is a strong sense of belonging, even with non-family members like Sarah and the funeral arrangers at the other branches, Sharon and Dorcas.
+He trains new staff slowly in the way he thinks things should be done and there is a strong sense of belonging, even with non-family members like Sarah and other members of staff.

-Sharon is a former florist who, like Sarah, had wanted to work in funerals for a long time.
-A joint Christmas party where undertakers and florists socialised together led to Sarah ‘poaching’ Sharon, and she now runs the Sandhurst branch of Holmes & Family.
-She too loves her job and can’t see herself ever working anywhere else – and she emphasised how lovely the Holmes family were to work for.
-‘They make you feel like you’re part of the family,” she said, and even though I’m here on my own I don’t ever feel alone.”
-Smaller and quieter than the Fleet branch, Sandhurst has the same smart grey outside and welcoming reception area inside where Sharon sits at her desk – again, this is at an angle so that it doesn’t create any barriers, and the décor is fresh and light.
+Smaller and quieter than the Fleet branch, the Camberley branch in Sandhurst has the same smart grey outside and welcoming reception area inside where Michelle Carter sits at her desk – again, this is at an angle so that it doesn’t create any barriers, and the décor is fresh and light.
 There is a chapel of rest, which smelled beautiful, and a small room at the rear that families are able to use to meet with ministers or celebrants to plan the funeral if they need to.

-The Aldershot branch was opened some years ago much to the consternation and against the advice of Alex Polizzi, see clip here.
+The Aldershot branch was opened some years ago – much to the consternation and against the advice of Alex Polizzi, see clip here.
 Several years on and the Aldershot branch is thriving, despite Ms. Polizzi’s dire warnings.
-The funeral arranger here is Sharon.
+The funeral arranger here is Sharon Taylor, who previously worked in the company’s trusted florist.
 The branch has recently had a new ceiling and flooring, and is light and airy and has the same Holmes ambience which instantly makes you feel welcome and at ease.